dotmos/UnityShaderGraphPatcher/README.md

 - Use SV_InstanceID instead of unity_InstanceID when using the InstanceID-node.
 This breaks instancing support for the shader, but in return allows using the shader with IndexedIndirect render functions. i.e. Graphics.RenderPrimitivesIndexedIndirect
 - Add "nointerpolation" attribute to CustomInterpolators / Vertexshader output
+- Support for uint, int, min16uint and min16int vertex input attributes. i.e. "float4 uv2 : TEXCOORD2;" becomes "min16uint4 uv2 : TEXCOORD2;".
+NOTE: This will **ONLY** patch vertex INPUT!
+All other nodes/code will not be affected.

 ### Patching